-- Using the "Student Eligibility Checklist" (following pages), determine if the Frasier family is eligible under the student rule. - The Frasier family consists of head of household, Jamie Frasier (age 48) and his wife Claire (age 51).
-Claire is a full-time student. - 1.
-Are they eligible? - a.
-Yes - b.
-No - 2.
-Why or why not? - Six months after the Frasier family is admitted to the program, they request to add their friend Roger to their unit.
+- The Frasier family consists of head of household, Jamie Frasier (age 48) and his wife Claire (age 51).
+Claire is a full-time student.

+- 1. Are they eligible?

+- a.
+Yes

+- b.
+No

+- 2. Why or why not?

+- Six months after the Frasier family is admitted to the program, they request to add their friend Roger to their unit.
 The landlord approves the addition.
 PHA policy on who may be added to the unit after a family is admitted to the program would also permit the family to add him.
 Roger is 19, single, not a veteran, and has no children.
 Both of his parents have passed away.
 He has a full-time job where he earns \$48,000 per year.
-He does not go to school. - 3.
-If Roger's income is added, the Frasier family's total annual income would be over the three-person income limit.
+He does not go to school.

+- 3. If Roger's income is added, the Frasier family's total annual income would be over the three-person income limit.
 Assuming he is otherwise eligible, may Roger be added?
 Why or why not?

 - A year later, Claire and Jamie move out.
 Roger is the sole remaining family member.
 Roger informs the PHA that he has become a part-time student.
 He still works fulltime and earns \$48,000 a year.
-Assuming no other changes with Roger, use the income limit tables in Learning Activity 3-3 on page 3-31 and the Student Eligibility Checklist on page 3-39 to answer the following questions: - 4.
+Assuming no other changes with Roger, use the income limit tables in Learning Activity 3-3 on page 3-31 to answer the following questions: - 4.
 Does the student rule apply to Roger?
 Why or why not? - 5.
 Is Roger income-eligible for the program at this point? - 6.
 What action must the PHA take at this point?